robwelan/be-a-react-dev-ws-01/content/blog/lint-in-the-machine/index.md

   - "#prettier"
   - "#eslint"
 ---
+This article is assuming you are using <a href="https://code.visualstudio.com/" target="_blank">Visual Studio Code</a> as your text editor when coding.
+There are other text editors that are suitable for coding.
+If you use them, you are dead to me.
+Just kidding.
+We just can’t be friends.

 Prettier and ESLint are both popular tools used for linting and formatting JavaScript code.

 Prettier is a code formatter that automatically enforces a consistent code style across your entire codebase.
 It can handle a wide variety of formatting rules, including indentation, line length, and spacing, and can automatically format your code as you write it.